PrefectHQ/prefect/docs/concepts/flows.md

 !!! tip "Pausing flow runs is blocking by default"
     By default, pausing a flow run blocks the worker &mdash; the flow is still running inside the `pause_flow_run` function.
 However, you may pause any flow run in this fashion, including non-deployment local flow runs and subflows.

     Alternatively, flow runs can be paused without blocking the flow run process.
-This is particularly useful when running the flow via an worker and you want the worker to be able to pick up other flows while the paused flow is paused.
+This is particularly useful when running the flow via a worker and you want the worker to be able to pick up other flows while the paused flow is paused.

     Non-blocking pause can be accomplished by setting the `reschedule` flag to `True`.
 In order to use this feature, flows that pause with the `reschedule` flag must have: